Tutorial on amortized optimization: Fixed-point computations and convex optimization

 \citet{bai2022neural} propose to use the HyperAnderson Acceleration model and loss to semi-amortize DEQs by learning the initial iterate and AA update coefficients, resulting in a setup of the form $\gA_{\rm HyperDEQ}\defeq(\gN, \gY, \gX, p(x), \hat y_\theta, \gL_{\rm HyperAA})$.

-\subsubsection{Comparing NeuralFP and HyperAA}
+\subsection{Comparing NeuralFP and HyperAA}

 Neural fixed-point acceleration (NeuralFP) by \citet{venkataraman2021neural} and HyperAnderson Acceleration (HyperAA) by \citet{bai2022neural} can both generally be applied to semi-amortize fixed-point computations by parameterizing updates based on Anderson Acceleration, even though they are instantiated and evaluated on very different classes of fixed-point computations.
-Here we briefly compare the methods:
+Here is a brief comparison of the methods:

-\subsubsection{RLQP by \citet{ichnowski2021accelerating}}
+\subsection{RLQP by \citet{ichnowski2021accelerating}}

 RLQP \citep{ichnowski2021accelerating} amortizes solutions to constrained convex quadratic optimization problems of the form

 where $x\in\R^n$ is the \emph{domain} of the optimization problem and $\phi=\{P,q,l,A,u\}$ is the \emph{context} or \emph{parameterization} (from a larger space $\phi\in\Phi$) of the optimization problem with $P\succ 0$ (symmetric positive semi-definite).
 They build on the OSQP solver \citep{stellato2018osqp} for these optimization problems, which is based on operator splitting.
 Without over-relaxation, the core of OSQP uses updates that first solve the system